AdobeDocs/workfront-fusion.en/help/workfront-fusion/fusion-product-releases/fusion-releases-2022/fusion-nov-14-22.md

 * Create, read, delete, list, or refresh datasets
 * Add or delete rows in a dataset table
 * Make a custom API call to the Microsoft Power BI API

-For more information, see [Microsoft Power BI modules](../../../workfront-fusion/apps-and-their-modules/powerbi-modules.md).